blehman/code_samples/tweet_topic_modeling/README.md

 ## Overview

 Topic modeling is a technique used to discover abstract topics within a collection of documents.
-In this project, the focus is focus on analyzing a dataset of Twitter data containing tweets related to the topic "golden retriever".
-Our aim is to uncover the main themes and discussions present in the tweets.
+In this project, the focus is on analyzing a Twitter dataset containing the search term "golden retriever".
+The aim is to uncover the main themes and discussions present in the tweets.

 ## Contents